 In Japan 78% of music sales are still physical CDs.
 But it’s not because consumers love the audio quality – it’s because CDs allow fans to engage with artists, who will bundle them with perks such as concert ticket vouchers, invitations to meet-and-greet events, and voting cards.

 Want to be a CEO?
 It helps to be tall.
 In the U.S, 14.5% of men are 6ft or taller.
-Among CEOs of Fortune 500 companies, 58% are 6ft or taller (4x increase).
+But among CEOs of Fortune 500 companies, that figure rises to 58%.

 One of the main determinants of whether people donate to charity is not whether they can afford to but whether they are asked to.
 The percentage of people being frequently asked to donate plummeted during Covid-19.
 Sure enough, the percentage who donated fell – and only really recovered at the end of 2023, when charities started asking again.